 Motorcycle package

-12 days motorcycle rental of the legendary Royal Enfields Bullet 500 or the new Himalayan 400.
-Professional local motorcycle guides with repairman and back-up van.
-Gas and daily motorcycle maintenance is included in the price.
+12 days motorcycle rental of the legendary Royal Enfields Bullet 500 or the Himalayan.
+Professional local motorcycle guide with repairman and back-up van.
+Fuel and daily motorcycle maintenance is included in the price.
 GoBeyond motorcycle tour guide with years of experience.

 Motorcycle riding ability

-Advanced motorcycle skills: can ride for five to six hours, comfortable with any terrain and weather conditions.
+Advanced motorcycle skills: can ride for six to ten hours, comfortable with any terrain and weather conditions.
 No experience required for pillions and for those who travel in the back-up car.

 Weather